 The more time that has passed, the better.
 Your premium will depend on your answers to the previous questions as well as well as the insurer’s underwriting standards.

-After 1 year, your options considerably become better in terms of companies you can apply with.
+Life insurance year after stroke, your options considerably become better in terms of companies you can apply with.

 Your last stroke was over a year ago but within the last two years